Halloween Competition 2023

 How to Join

-If you would like to sign up to the next session please complete the form below, including any experience you have with programming, and we’ll add you to the list for the session.
+If you would like to join the club or find out more information, please complete the form below, include any experience you have with programming.
 If this is for your child please let us know their name and age in the comments box too.
-The only thing you will need to bring is a laptop but you might want to bring a notebook and pen too.
-The Wixams Coding Club is open to people from outside Wixams too.
-Finally, the club is completely free to attend, we receive funding from other sources to run the club.
+We’ll let you know when the next session is on and what you need to bring along.
+The Wixams Coding Club is open to people from outside Wixams and it is completely free to attend, we receive funding from other sources to run the club.

 Your name: